Pixie Lott

-Victoria Louise Lott (born 12 January 1991), better known by her stage name Pixie Lott, is an English singer and songwriter.
-Her debut album, Turn It Up, released in September 2009, reached number six on the UK Albums Chart and sold over 1.5 million copies.
-It also spawned six consecutive top twenty singles on the UK Singles Chart, including two number-one singles, "Mama Do (Uh Oh, Uh Oh)" and "Boys and Girls".
-Her second album, Young Foolish Happy (2011), spawned the number-one hit "All About Tonight", as well as the top ten singles "What Do You Take Me For?" and "Kiss the Stars".
-Lott's self-titled third studio album, released in 2014, had the lead single "Nasty", which peaked at number nine on the UK Singles Chart, making it her sixth Top 10 single in the United Kingdom.
+Victoria Louise "Pixie" Lott (born 12 January 1991) is an English singer, songwriter, and actress.
+Her debut studio album, Turn It Up (2009), reached number six on the UK Albums Chart and sold over 1.5 million copies.
+It also spawned six consecutive top twenty singles on the UK singles chart, including two number-one singles, "Mama Do (Uh Oh, Uh Oh)" and "Boys and Girls".

+Lott's second studio album, Young Foolish Happy (2011), spawned the UK number-one hit "All About Tonight", as well as the top ten singles "What Do You Take Me For?" and "Kiss the Stars".
+Her self-titled third studio album, released in 2014, had the lead single "Nasty", which peaked at number nine on the UK singles chart, making it her sixth Top 10 single in the United Kingdom.

 Lott has also occasionally acted in film, television and stage, including starring in the UK production of the Richard Greenberg play Breakfast at Tiffany's in 2016.
+She made her acting debut in the 2010 Nickelodeon film Fred: The Movie.
+From 2017 to 2023, she was featured as a coach on the children's singing competition The Voice Kids UK.

 Early life

 Victoria Louise Lott was born in the Bromley area of London on 12 January 1991, the third child of Beverley (née Martin) and stockbroker Stephen Lott.
 The family moved around the London suburbs, initially living in Petts Wood and then Bickley.
 Lott was born several weeks premature, and her mother gave her the nickname Pixie because she was "such a tiny, cute baby who looked like a fairy".

 She started singing in her church school, and attended the Italia Conti Associates Saturday school in Chislehurst when she was five years old.
-She was awarded a scholarship and went on to attend its main school, the Italia Conti Academy of Theatre Arts, at the age of 11.
+At the age of 11, she was awarded a scholarship and went on to attend its main school, the Italia Conti Academy of Theatre Arts.
 At the age of 13, Lott moved with her family to Brentwood in Essex where she attended Brentwood County High School.
 She appeared in a West End production of Chitty Chitty Bang Bang at the London Palladium and as Louisa von Trapp in BBC One's Celebrate the Sound of Music in 2005, aged 14.
 Despite missing school time because she was recording her album, Lott says she received top marks in her GCSEs.